4TB SSD Roundup: Best 4 TB & 8 TB Solid State Drives in 2023

 We have previously reviewed the 1TB model of the Rocket Q and found it to be an attractive M.2 drive from a price/performance perspective.
 As its name implies, the Sabrent Rocket Q uses QLC memory chips to keep costs down, but it still offers more than decent sequential performance at 3,300 MB/s (read) and 2,900 MB/s (write).
 The endurance rating for the 8TB capacity is 1,800 TBW.

-External/Portable 4TB SSDs
+The Best External/Portable 4TB SSDs

 If you just want lots of really fast storage to go, you actually have quite a few options.
-Unlike hard drives, solid state drives are not limited by the size of spinning platters, only on how the manufacturers decide to arrange the memory chips and layout of the PCB.
+Unlike hard drives, solid state drives are not limited by the size of spinning platters, only by how the manufacturers decide to arrange the memory chips and layout of the PCB.
 Therefore they may vary greatly in size and shape.

 What to keep in mind when shopping for an external SSD include the drive’s rated performance and its interface.
-The best-performing drives use either the USB 3.2 Gen2 or Thunderbolt interfaces.
+The best-performing drives use either the USB 3.2 Gen 2 or Thunderbolt interfaces.
 Here are some of the most popular models right now.

 Product